royans/mysqlc/README.md

 1 rows in set (0.010 sec)</pre>

 <pre>
-Mysql [hopot] SQL> translate using the table requests, please tell me which is the most popular 10 user_agents in the last 24 hours, show the frequency and sort in reverse order of freq
+Mysql [hopot] SQL> translate using the table requests, please tell me which is the most popular 10 user_agents in the last 24 hours, show the frequency and sort in reverse order of frequency
-                   uency

  Running: SELECT user_agent, COUNT(*) AS frequency FROM requests WHERE timestamp >= NOW() - INTERVAL 1 DAY GROUP BY user_agent ORDER BY frequency DESC LIMIT 10;
 +----------------------------------------------------------------------------------------------------------------------------------------------------------+----+